 If you choose to text your patients rather than call them, it opens a doorway for the patient to follow suit.
 Making patients aware of the option to text can pay large dividends for your organization.
 OhMD has seen organizations who allow patients to take a text-first approach cut down drastically on phone call volume.
 For example, before implementing OhMD’s HIPAA compliant messaging software, Family Practice Associates of Lexington (FPA) was dealing with what they called “round robin phone tag”.
 This meant a significant amount of time was being wasted calling patients, leaving voicemails, listening to voicemails, and calling patients back.
 This was frustrating for both staff members and patients who couldn’t get in touch with each other.

 After implementing OhMD and beginning to text patients rather than call them, FPA’s average call volume dropped 22% in just four months.
-This means that staff were able to dedicate their valuable time to other tasks and still be sure that they are communicating with their patients effectively.
+This means that staff were able to dedicate their valuable time to other tasks and still be sure that they are communicating effectively and encouraging patient engagement.

 3. Decrease no-shows

-Even if patients don’t respond to your text, you can be pretty sure they saw your reminder message.
-In fact, by implementing text reminders, practices were able to decrease no-show rates by as much as 60%.
+Even if patients don’t respond to your SMS reminders, you can be pretty sure they saw your text message.
+In fact, by implementing texted appointment reminders, practices were able to decrease no-show rates by as much as 60%.

 4. Save staff time and improve efficiency